gameontext/sample-room-nodejs/README.md

 # Microservices with a Game On!
 Room
 [Game On!](https://game-on.org/) is both a sample microservices application, and a throwback text adventure brought to you by the wasdev team at IBM.
 This application demonstrates how microservice architectures work from two points of view:

-1. As a Player: Navigate through a network/maze of rooms, where each room is a unique implementation of a common API.
+1. As a Player: navigate through a network/maze of rooms, where each room is a unique implementation of a common API.
 Each room supports chat, and interaction with items (some of which may be in the room, some of which might be separately defined services as well).
-2. As a Developer: Learn about microservice architectures and their supporting infrastructure by extending the game with your own services.
+2. As a Developer: learn about microservice architectures and their supporting infrastructure by extending the game with your own services.
 Write additional rooms or items and see how they interact with the rest of the system.

+You can learn more about Game On! at [http://game-on.org/](http://game-on.org/).

 ##Introduction

-This solution explores microservice architectures via a text adventure game.
-You can learn more about Game On! at [http://game-on.org/](http://game-on.org/).

 This walkthrough will guide you through adding a room to a running Game On! microservices application.
 You will be shown how to setup a Node.js room that is deployed as a Cloud Foundry application in Bluemix.

 ### Installation prerequisites

-Gameon-room-nodejs when deployed using an instant runtime requires:
+When deployed using an instant runtime, Gameon-room-nodejs requires:

 - [Bluemix account](https://console.ng.bluemix.net)
 - [IBM DevOps Services Account](https://hub.jazz.net/register)
 - [GitHub account](https://github.com/)

 ## Create Bluemix accounts and log in
 To build a Game On! room in Bluemix, you will first need a Bluemix account.